-There has been no material change in the methods or assumptions used in the valuation for solvency purposes during the year ended 31 December 2017.
-Assumptions have been reviewed and updated as part of our established annual review of relevant experience which takes into account one additional year's actual experience compared with the previous assumption basis.
-In aggregate, the updated assumption basis has produced a small increase in Own Funds compared to the previous basis.
+There has been no material change in the methods or assumptions used in the valuation for solvency purposes during the year ended 31 December 2018.
+Assumptions have been reviewed and updated as part of our established annual review of relevant experience.
+In aggregate, the updated assumption basis has produced a very small increase in Own Funds compared to the previous basis.